edwin-lai/helping-hand/README.md

 - [ ] Create an account
 - [ ] Log in / Log out
 - [ ] Create, read, update, and delete fundraisers
-- [ ] Donate money to other users (login not necessary to donate on real site)
+- [ ] Users can donate money to other users (login not necessary to donate on real site)
 - [ ] Users can withdraw money from fundraisers

 ## Design Docs